This creamy orange smoothie is perfect for those days when you need a quick pick-me-up. It’s delicious, nutritious, and super easy to make.

 You can add other ingredients.
 For example, a banana adds nutrition and makes it even smoother.

-Or you can add avocado.
+Or you can add avocado, which also makes it creamy.
 However, doing this changes the color and makes it appear less appetizing.

 How to Make Creamy Orange Smoothies